taed2-2425q1-gced-upc/TAED2_DataExplorers/README.md

 │   ├── model_card.md     <- A document containing informaction of the model.
 │   └── dataset_card.md   <- A document containing informaction of the dataset.
 │
+── dvc.lock             <- Locks dependencies and outputs for each pipeline stage │
+├── dvc.yaml             <-  Defines pipeline stages, dependencies, and outputs for DVC.
+│
+├──image_classification <- Source code for use in this project.
+│   │
+│   ├── __init__.py             <- Makes taed2_dataexplorers a Python module
+│   │
+│   ├── config.py               <- Store useful variables and configuration
+│   │
+│   ├── dataset.py              <- Scripts to download or generate data
+│   │
+│   ├── features.py             <- Code to create features for modeling
+│   │
+│   ├── modeling
+│   │   ├── __init__.py
+│   │   ├── predict.py          <- Code to run model inference with trained models
+│   │   └── train.py            <- Code to train models
+│   │
+│   └── plots.py                <- Code to create visualizations
+│
+├── metrics              <- Storage for model metrics │
 ├── models               <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks            <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
+├── out                  <- Project configuration file with package metadata │
+├── poetry.lock          <- Locks exact packages versions to ensure a consistent environment.
 ├── pyproject.toml       <- Project configuration file with package metadata for │                         taed2_dataexplorers and configuration for tools like black │
 ├── references           <- Data dictionaries, manuals, and all other explanatory materials.
 │
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── reports              <- Generated analysis as HTML, PDF, LaTeXess data, etc.
 │   └── figures          <- Generated graphics and figures to be used in reporting │
 ├── requirements.txt     <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
 ├── setup.cfg            <- Configuration file for flake8
 │
-└── taed2_dataexplorers   <- Source code for use in this project.
+├── src                  <- <- Source code for the project, containing all application logic and modules.
+│   │
+│   ├── app
+│   │   ├── api.py                      <- Code to initialize FatAPI application
+│   │
+│   ├── features
+│   │   ├── deepchecks_validation.py    <- Code to perform data validation using Deepchecks
+│   │   ├── preprocessing.py            <- Code to preprocess data
+│   │
+│   ├── models
+│   │   ├── evaluate.py                 <- Code to evaluate a trained image classification
+│   │   ├── train.py                    <- Code to train an image
+│   │
+│   ├── __init__.py
+│   │
+│   │
+│   ├── config.py               <-  Store useful variables and configuration
 │
-    ├── __init__.py             <- Makes taed2_dataexplorers a Python module
+└── tests                <- Directory containing unit tests for the project
     │
-    ├── config.py               <- Store useful variables and configuration
+    ├── test_models.py          <- Code to test a model
     │
-    ├── dataset.py              <- Scripts to download or generate data
-    │
-    ├── features.py             <- Code to create features for modeling
-    │
-    ├── modeling
-    │   ├── __init__.py
-    │   ├── predict.py          <- Code to run model inference with trained models
+    ├── test_preprocessing.py   <- Code to test the preprocessing
-    │   └── train.py            <- Code to train models
-    │
-    └── plots.py                <- Code to create visualizations

 ```

 ## Main Project Components